mikewebbtech/mikewebbtech-hugo/content/articles/2018/2018-04-27-netplan-bridging-under-ubuntu-1804.md

 ```

 * Don't copy and pass the above, WP striped the proper yaml formatting so it won't work.
 I have a properly formatted example in my gist over at github [If you are interested](https://gist.github.com/mikewebb70/c46be8216e8f1594b1077f3d5220c22b)
 ---

-Found a great resource on more properties you could declare in this file specific to your network (static IP, VLANS, bonds, routes etc).
+I found a great resource on more properties you could declare in this file specific to your network (static IP, VLANS, bonds, routes etc).
 [Check it out](https://cloudinit.readthedocs.io/en/latest/topics/network-config-format-v2.html#examples)

 ---

 Generate the required configuration for the renderers.